Easy Shepherd's Pie Recipe:

 -

-- In a separate pan, add the peeled and quartered potatoes, add pinch of salt, and bring to a boil and simmer until
+Make the mash: - In a separate pan, add the peeled and quartered potatoes, add a pinch of salt, and bring to a boil and simmer until

-cooked through.
-Discard the water, add salt and pepper to taste, along with the pat of butter, and a dash of milk.
+- Discard the potato water, add salt and pepper to taste, along with a pat of butter, and a dash of milk.

 We're just making regular mashed potatoes here!

-- When the beef in step 4 has cooked through, add the flour/water mix and stir thoroughly—the beef mixture will
+Back to the filling: - When the beef in Step 3 has cooked through, add the flour/water mix in Step 5 and stir thoroughly—the beef mixture will

 -

-Spoon out the beef mixture into four ramekins and top with the mashed potatoes.
+Spoon the beef mixture into four ramekins and top with the mashed potatoes.

 -